alinex/node-report/src/element/01_heading.md

 ![html](../examples/headings.png) ![console](../examples/headings.console.png)

-Alternatively the first two levels may be also defined as:
+Alternatively the first two levels may be also defined in the same form as the other levels:

 ``` markdown
 # h1 Heading